sakapoodle/trophy-boosting/notes/boosting/overwatch-simple.md

   (**IMPORTANT!** Make sure they choose "Join **Game**" and NOT "Join Group" in order to stay _"ungrouped"_)
 - Now the remaining boosters will have to **wait as spectators before randoms leave**, then they will join the game.
   Only **max 4 players can spectate**, so if there're 5 players or more trying to "Join Game" they will be **stuck in the matchmaking queue** until more spectator spots are available.

 ---

+#### Preparing for the boosting session:

+- **Send or accept friend requests** from other players on PSN before the session, do this only for the "starting players", don't need everybody on your friendlist.
+- **Change your [Discord server nickname](https://support.discordapp.com/hc/en-us/articles/219070107-Server-Nicknames) to your PSN ID** for easier identification.
+You may switch back to your preferred nickname on Discord when the session is over.

+---